Ru Baru Ishq Tha

 Ru Baru Ishq Tha, is a Pakistani romantic TV serial, directed by Furqan Khan and written by Amber Azhar under production house of TNI Productions.
 It stars Danish Taimoor, Ushna Shah and Sanam Chaudhry.
 It began airing on 22 June 2018 on Geo Entertainment.

 It marks the return of Sanam Chaudhry and Ali Abbas after their hit serial Ghar Titli Ka Par.The show was initially titled Aatish-e-Ishq.
-It marks the appearance of legendary actors Javed Shaikh and Ayub Khoso.
+It included legendary actors Javed Shaikh and Ayub Khoso.